ontola/argu-docs/src/security_and_privacy.md

-# Beveiliging en privacy gebruiksgegevens
+# Security and privacy of user data

-Binnen Argu kunnen persoonsgegevens worden verwerkt.
-Wanneer gebruikers zich registreren, geven ze hun e-mailadres.
-Verder kunnen beheerders zelf bepaalde velden instellen waar persoonsgegevens in staan.
+Personal details may be processed within Argu.
+When users register, they provide their e-mail address.
+In addition, administrators can set up certain fields that contain personal data.

-In onze [Privacy policy](https://argu.co/argu/privacy) staat beschreven hoe wij om gaan met persoonsgegevens.
+Our [Privacy policy](https://argu.co/argu/privacy) describes how we deal with personal data.

-## Voeldoet Argu aan de AVG / GDPR?
+## Does Argu comply with the AVG / GDPR?

-Ja, we nemen privacy uiterst serieus en houden ons aan de Algemene Vordering Gegevensbescherming.
+Yes, we take privacy extremely seriously and adhere to the General Data Protection Regulation.

-## Is Argu verwerkingsverantwoordelijke?
+## Is Argu a data controller?

-Meestal wel, maar je kunt er als klant voor kiezen om zelf een privacy overeenkomst met de gebruikers van jouw Argu website aan te gaan.
-In dat geval zijn wij als Argu _verwerker_ in plaats van _verwerkingsverantwoordelijke_.
-We zullen in dat geval een _verwerkingsovereenkomst_ met jou opstellen.
+Usually yes, but as a customer you can choose to enter into your own privacy agreement with the users of your Argu website.
+In that case, we as Argu are _processor_ rather than _processing agent_.
+We will draw up a _processing agreement_ with you in that case.

-## Security & privacy maatregelen
+## Security & privacy measures

-- We gebruiken in externe verbindingen altijd [SSL versleutelde](https://www.ssllabs.com/ssltest/analyze.html?d=argu.co&latest) HTTPS verbindingen en we gebruiken DNSSEC om onze DNS records te versleutelen.
-We scoren door dergelijke maatregelen [100% op internet.nl](https://internet.nl/site/argu.co/803966/).
+- We always use [SSL encrypted](https://www.ssllabs.com/ssltest/analyze.html?d=argu.co&latest) HTTPS connections in external connections and we use DNSSEC to encrypt our DNS records.
+We score [100% on internet.nl](https://internet.nl/site/argu.co/803966/) because of such measures.
-- Alleen specifieke werknemers hebben database toegang.
-Toegang werkt via een versleutelde SSH verbinding, en is met een firewall van Cloud66 (de [CX tool](https://github.com/cloud66-oss/cx)) afgeschermd.
+- Only specific employees have database access.
+Access is via an encrypted SSH connection, and is protected with a firewall from Cloud66 (the [CX tool](https://github.com/cloud66-oss/cx)).
-- Alle accounts voor kritieke infrastructuur maken gebruik van two-factor authentication (2FA).
+- All accounts for critical infrastructure use two-factor authentication (2FA).
-- We draaien bij iedere deploy geautomatiseerde dependency vulnerability checks en static code analyse (rubocop, brakeman)
+- We run automated dependency vulnerability checks and static code analysis (rubocop, brakeman) with every deploy.
-- Waar we [bezoekersstatistieken](https://argu.co/argu/t/10532) verzamelen, doen we dat met de zelf-gehoste software Matomo, en daar verwijderen we altijd de laatst drie of zes nummers van IP adressen.
+- Where we collect [visitor statistics](https://argu.co/argu/t/10532), we do so with the self-hosted software Matomo, and there we always remove the last three or six numbers of IP addresses.
-- We gebruiken strenge CSP en CORS instellingen, zodat cross-site scripting attacks niet goed mogelijk zijn.
+- We use strict CSP and CORS settings, so that cross-site scripting attacks are not possible.
-- Werknemers mogen alleen gevoelige gegevens (zoals productie data van Argu) op hun laptop hebben in uitzonderlijke situaties, en mogen dit alleen versleuteld opslaan.
+- Employees may only have sensitive data (such as Argu production data) on their laptops in exceptional situations, and may only store it in encrypted form.
-- We hanteren een whitelist voor extensies voor bijlagen, zodat het lastiger is om malware te verspreiden.
+- We maintain a whitelist for attachment extensions, making it more difficult to spread malware.